noamyg/ImageTools/README.md

 Use a post request to `imageToImage`.
 Set Content-Type as the request content type, and set the required extension by a custom header `Target-Content-Type`.
 [See the standard, supported, image mime types](https://mzl.la/2WNMSAg).

+Note: for security purposes, sending an equal Content-Type and Target-Content-Type will first convert the image to BMP, then re-convert it to the original type.

 <u>Example:</u>

     $.ajax({